LioQing/Phy-Notes/E9/Ch2.md

 \- one channel (incoherent) for illumination
 \- one channel for passing down air or water

+usage:
+\- diagnosis of hollow organs such as stomach and colon
+\- keyhole surgery, only few cuts are made in the body

+advantages:
+\- allows doctor to inspect inner surface of body through natural openings
+\- no ionizing radiation
+\- keyhole surgery can speed up recovery time
+\- small tissue samples can be taken out

+disadvantages:
+\- require anaesthesia
+\- may require fasting
+\- field of view is relative narrow
+\- can only be used for viewing inner surface of organ with cavity
+\- minimal invasive
+\- may cause internal bleeding or allergic reaction

 **coherent & incoherent fibre bundles**
 coherent fibre bundle: the relative positions of fibres in the bundle are the same between the 2 ends

+**resolution**
+factors:
+\- fineness of each fibre
+\- number of fibre in the bundle